Red-Rapious/Connect-4-AI/README.md

   - [Iterative deepening](libs/alpha-beta-solver/src/alpha_beta_with_iterative_deepening.rs): uses a dichotomic approach to progressively increase the depth of search.
 The possible range for the score is narrowed using the Null Window Search method.
   - [Loosing moves anticipation](libs/alpha-beta-solver/src/anticipating_alpha_beta.rs): uses optimized alignement checking from the Bitboard to efficiently predict short-term winning outcome.
 If the opponent has a winning move, we are forced to play against it.
 This allows to considerably reduce the search tree.
   - [Score-based move ordering](libs/alpha-beta-solver/src/alpha_beta_with_ordering.rs): each move is given a score using population count.
 The moves are then sorted using insertion sort, and recursively computed by decreasing score, to reduce the number of explored positions.
+  - [Optimised transposition table](libs/alpha-beta-solver/src/alpha_beta_with_optimised_transposition.rs): uses a bigger Transposition table.
+The new transposition table is optimised by truncating the keys from 64 to 32 bits, and uses the Chineese remainers theorem to guarantee its correctness.

 ## Running